BlizzardLang/BlizzardLang.github.io/docs/getting-started/hello-world.md

 WRITELN("Hello World!");
 ```
 4. Open a terminal in the current directory.
 In VSCode you can click Terminal > New Terminal.
-5. Run the command `Blizzard main.bzz`.
+5. Run the command `Blizzard run main.bzz`.
 You should see the words `Hello World!` on screen.

 :tada: Congratulations!
 You have just written your first Blizzard program!